craftyfm/craft-form-builder/docs/render.md

 {{ form }}
 ```

-You can also control whether to load the plugin’s assets (CSS, JS):
+You can also control whether to load the framework assets (CSS, JS):

 ```twig
 {% set form = craft.formBuilder.renderForm('yourFormHandle', false) %}